kapouer/upcache/README.md

 luarocks install upcache
 ```

-nginx is easily configured with the set of files described in `./nginx/README.md`.
+nginx is easily configured with the set of files described in (depending on
+where npm installs the module) `./node_modules/upcache/nginx/README.md`.

 Usage